skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-business-firewalls-computer-network.markdown

 ---
 layout: post
 title: "Fortifying Business Networks: A Guide to Firewalls and Cybersecurity"
-excerpt: "Provides an in-depth look at business firewalls and their importance in protecting computer networks from cyber threats, with a focus on small business data security and the use of WatchGuard Firewalls for robust network defense."
+excerpt: "With all the news about data security breaches and malware attacks, businesses are finally starting to take network security more seriously... as they should!"
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - security